EIDA/routing/doc/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``application.wadl`` method returns a WADL (web application description layer) conformant description of the interface using the MIME type `application/xml`.
+The ``application.wadl`` method returns a WADL (web application description layer) description of the interface using the MIME type `application/xml`.
 Any parameters submitted to the method will be ignored.
 The WADL describes all parameters supported by this implementation and can be used as an automatic way to determine methods and parameters supported by this service.
+This information is generated on the fly.

 Version of the software
 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``version`` method returns the implementation version as a simple text string using the MIME type `text/plain`.
 Any parameters submitted to the method will be ignored.
-This scheme follows the FDSN webservices approach.
+This scheme follows the FDSN web services approach.

 The service is versioned according the following three-digit (x.y.z) pattern: ::